TeamCFML/lucee-admin-next/README.md

-# lucee-panther
+# Lucee Admin (Panther Edition - v1 2018)
 This is an alternate admin panel for lucee.

 ## Features
-- Build to be extended
+- Built to be extended
-- Build admin pages for your environment
+- New Features
+- Plugin Manager

+### Plugin Manager